commontoolsinc/RFC/rfc/space.md

 The `select` field defines which facts to retrieve, based on resource (`of`), media type (`the`), and optionally causal reference.

-The `since` field can limit results to facts derived from transactions after a specific point in the transaction log.
+The `since` field can limit results to facts derived from transactions after a specific logical time point in the transaction log, allowing retrieval of state at different points in time.

 #### Transactional Guarantees